brunojus/doceDesafio/readme.md

+#This project used to data viewer to the physiotherapy department of UnB

-# Data Viewer with Laravel 5.3 and Vue.js 2.0
+## Data Viewer with Laravel 5.3 and Vue.js 2.0

 ### Provides: